P'unk Ave

 • Other duties as assigned

-• Comfortable with the basic natural history of the area and the principals of inquiry-based learning
+• Comfortable with the basic natural history of the area and the principles of inquiry-based learning

 • Background / interest in biology, ecology, environmental studies or education preferred